 The CW380 is the P380’s cheaper brother ($419 vs. $667 ).
 The “budget” CW sports a conventional rifled barrel instead of the P’s match grade polygonal barrel, the CW’s slide stop lever is metal-injection-molded, and the CW380 comes with one less Pez dispenser.
 Make that magazine.
 Ask my Mercedes dealer; I’m a sucker for upgrades.
 But this Kahr isn’t one of those upgradeable machines where the value-driven consumer will have to complain or explain.

-While Kahr rightly touts the CW380 as an ideal back-up gun, the eminently pocketable pistol’s quality, portability, reliability, accuracy and price tag make it suitable for buyers looking for a handgun to carry when they can’t carry a larger firearm.
+While Kahr Arms rightly touts the CW380 as an ideal back-up gun, the eminently pocketable pistol’s quality, portability, reliability, accuracy and price tag make it suitable for buyers looking for a handgun to carry when they can’t carry a larger firearm.
 The CW380 adds a welcome measure of ballistic protection for those who earn their crust suited and booted, or engage in what younger people call “an active lifestyle.”
 Remember: if you like your nine millimeter, you can keep your nine millimeter.
-And have a Kahr CW380.
+And have a Kahr CW380 for pocket carry.

 Kahr CW380 Specifications: